Home/Company/Blog/Blog posts

 Respond

-When the incident is Identified, Categorised and Prioritised the next step is Respond.
+When the incident is Identified, Categorised, and Prioritised the next step is to Respond.
 This activity includes five phases:

-• Initial diagnosis - the tech team forms a quick hypothesis around what is likely wrong;
+• Initial diagnosis: the tech team forms a hypothesis about what is likely wrong as one of the first steps involved in the incident management process;

-• Investigation diagnosis - tech team check the hypothesis;
+• Investigation diagnosis: the tech team checks the hypothesis;

-• Resolution and Recovery - Executing or carrying out the actions to restore the service;
+• Resolution and Recovery: actions are executed to restore service;

-• Incident closure - after all systems are restored to normal operation the information about an incident passed back to the service desk.
+• Incident closure: after normal operation is restored, the incident is resolved, and details are passed back to the service desk employees.

 Incident Management Process activities: Respond (Initial diagnosis, Incident escalation, Investigation and diagnosis, Incident closure).